MarionRichez/Dev-Tools-List/ToolsList.md

 - [BGJar](https://bgjar.com/) - Free svg background generator for your websites, blogs and app.
 - [Git Command Explorer](https://gitexplorer.com/) - Find the right commands you need without digging through the web.
 - [Limus](https://limus.netlify.app/) - Look at your screenshot at different angles.
+- [CS Visualized: Useful Git Commands](https://dev.to/lydiahallie/cs-visualized-useful-git-commands-37p1) - Although Git is a very powerful tool, I think most people would agree when I say it can also be... a...
+Tagged with git, computerscience, tutorial.

 [Back to menu](#tools-list)